Skip to main content

 Early Childhood Certification

-Students who enter SU’s elementary education program will earn a bachelor’s degree in elementary education and prepare for preK-4 certification.
+Students who enter Susquehanna’s elementary education program will earn a bachelor’s degree in elementary education and prepare for PK-4 certification.

 Major in Special Education